 If it’s your first time to own a pet rat, it’s more than understandable to wonder about their costs.
 Pet rats are starting to be more popular nowadays, but there’s still little information about them.
 Owning a pet for the first time can also be overwhelming, but don’t worry, I’ll help you out!

-How much does a pet rat cost?
-A pet rat costs about 10$ to 20$.
+On average, a pet rat costs between 10$ to 20$.
 Since pet rats need company, a pair will cost between 20$ and 40$ depending on where you live.
-Of course, you’ll also need a cage, food, and other accessories.
+You’ll also need a cage, food, and other accessories.
 For an initial cost, expect to spend about 200$ to 250$.
 Then 20$ to 35$ for monthly costs such as food!

 Pet rats are pretty low maintenance, so most of the cost will go towards their cage, toys, feeders, etc. Most of these you need to buy only once and you’re set.
 Then you just need to worry about food and bedding.
 But don’t worry, we’ll go over all of these in more detail, so you’re set and ready to get your new rodent friends home!